Perspective | When we lost our baby at 23 weeks, I didn’t realize how important a virtual network would be

 These people do not understand the incredible gift that she gave to others.
 By using her platform to share her loss so widely, she broke the silence around the devastation of pregnancy loss.
 Knowing that someone as admired, gorgeous, and accomplished as Chrissy Teigen could lose a baby made so many of us feel less broken and alone.

 October is Pregnancy and Infant Loss Awareness month.
 I hope that following Teigen’s example, other mothers will feel empowered to share their own stories of loss, whether publicly, anonymously in virtual support groups, or with a close circle of friends.
 In doing so, we can help each other heal collectively, rather than suffering alone.
-We can take the time to remember and grieve our lost babies — Eli, Jack, William, Charlotte, Poppy, Sam, Tess, Hunter, Juni, Griffin, and countless others who are not with us physically but live forever in our hearts.
+We can take the time to remember and grieve our lost babies — Eli, Jack, William, Charlotte, Poppy, Sam, Tess, Hunter, Juni, Griffin, Jonah and countless others who are not with us physically but live forever in our hearts.
 We can create space on social media representative of all different mothering experiences — not just a highlight reel.

 And we can lend one another strength and resilience, and hold on to hope for one another even when we may not see the light at the end of the tunnel ourselves.